JoClaivaz/Mammals_orthologs_exp/README.md

 #'plot_results_tspec.R'
 Create pdf files containing correaltion results in function of status or kind of modifications in different ortholog or paralog datasets.
-Consideration of unique paralog pair: longest and/or most expresssed gene of pair in any considered tissues.
+Consideration of unique paralog pair, having an unique Paralog Group identifier: longest and/or most expresssed gene of pair in any considered tissues.
 Plot:
 	*tspec Specie1 function of tspec Specie2
 	*tspec Specie1 function of tspec Specie2 and function of the modification group